 Net Operating Profit after Tax

 The net operating profit after tax calculator calculates the after-tax profit from the operations of a company.
 To clarify, net operating profit is net earnings generated from the core business operations of the company.
 And it is a difference between the revenues from operations and expenses which are directly attributable to such core activities of the business.
-NOPAT can be used a comparison tool for two or more entities falling under the same industry differently leveraged.
-If the company has raised funds by the way of debt, then its cost (that is, interest expense) is not included in the calculation of net operating profit after tax.
+NOPAT can be used as a comparison tool for two or more entities falling under the same industry differently leveraged.
+If the company has raised funds by way of debt, then its cost (that is, interest expense) is not included in the calculation of net operating profit after tax.
 Basically, net operating profit after tax is the net income of a company considering it as an unleveraged one.

 Similarly, we ignore all non-operating income and expenses from its calculation.

 - Formula for Calculating Net Operating Profit after Tax

 - Example of Net Operating Profit After Tax